Kotlin/k2-performance-metrics/README.md

-# Description
+## Introduction

-This project enables you to run performance tests on your Gradle project to compare the differences in performance between [Kotlin K1 and K2 compilers](https://blog.jetbrains.com/kotlin/2023/02/k2-kotlin-2-0/).
+Use this project to run performance tests on your Gradle project and compare the differences in performance between [Kotlin K1 and K2 compilers](https://blog.jetbrains.com/kotlin/2023/02/k2-kotlin-2-0/).

-The `assemble` task, used by default, builds your project using Kotlin versions `2.0.0-RC1` and `1.9.23` for performance tests.

 Three test scenarios are covered to benchmark the performance: